lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 It's important to note that NHATS was not discontinued because it failed scientifically.
 It was discontinued in 1989 largely due to budget cuts and a bureaucratic shift toward 'easier' fluids-based monitoring.

 In fact, a 1991 National Academy of Sciences report strongly recommended continuing and redesigning the program, noting that fluid monitoring was insufficient for persistent pollutants.
-The report observed that funding "up to $25–50 million per year suggested by heads of other agencies could be put to good use" for a comprehensive tissue monitoring program, a fraction of what we spend on healthcare for the diseases these pollutants may exacerbate.
+[The 1991 NAS](https://doi.org/10.17226/1787) report explicitly concluded that "the basic structure of the NHATS is such that, even with major improvements, its ability to reflect the accumulations of toxic substances for the U.S. population would be seriously limited" and recommended a redesigned program with proper probability sampling.
+The report noted that funding "up to $25–50 million per year suggested by heads of other agencies could be put to good use" for comprehensive tissue monitoring, a fraction of what we spend on healthcare for the diseases these pollutants may exacerbate.
 That level of funding never materialized, and the program has remained dormant for over thirty years.

 ### The Policy Failure: Surveillance vs. Modeling